-Figure 4.2.4.2.13 shows the UTRAN side MAC-d entity.
+Figure 4.2.4.32.1 shows the UTRAN side MAC-d entity.
 The following functionality is covered:

-- Dynamic transport channel type switching is performed by this entity, based on decision taken by RRC. - The C/T MUX box is used when multiplexing of several dedicated logical channels onto one transport channel is used. - Each MAC-d entity using common channels is connected to a MAC-c entity that handles the scheduling of the common channels to which the UE is assigned. - Each MAC-d entity using downlink shared channel is connected to a MAC-sh entity that handles the of the shared channels to which the UE is assigned. - In the downlink, transport format combination selection (out of the RRC assigned transport format combination set) is performed to prioritise transport channels.
+- Dynamic transport channel type switching is performed by this entity, based on decision taken by RRC. - The C/T MUX box is used when multiplexing of several dedicated logical channels onto one transport channel is used. - Each MAC-d entity using common channels is connected to a MAC-c entity that handles the scheduling of the common channels to which the UE is assigned. - Each MAC-d entity using downlink shared channel is connected to a MAC-sh entity that handles the of the shared channels to which the UE is assigned. - In the downlink, transport format combination selection (out of the RRC assigned transport format combination set) is performed to prioritise transport channels. - FAUSCH Handling indicates the function in the MAC-d supports the FAUSCH, details are ffs.

-Figure 4.2.4.2.13 UTRAN side MAC architecture / MAC-d details
+Figure 4.2.4.32.1.
+UTRAN side MAC architecture / MAC-d details